Lut99/CppDebugger/README.md

 // The 'fatal'-severity value
 DLOG(CppDebugger::Severity::fatal, "A non-recoverable message has occurred!");
 ```
-Note that, while info and warning won't print anything if the debugger is disabled, (non)fatal will still print the error message and exit() your application if applicable.
+Note that, while info and warning won't print anything if the debugger is disabled, (non)fatal will still print the error message and throw the exception if applicable.

 To make your life easier, you can also import the severity values in the toplevel namespace:
 ```c++